-To ensure that all the vCenter Server instances adhere to the desired state configuration, you must:
+To ensure that all the vCenter instances adhere to the desired configuration, you must:

 1. Create profiles

-You must first create a desired configuration, also referred to as a profile, from one of the vCenter Server instances.
-You can either extract the configuration from a vCenter Server, or import the configuration from a JSON file, and use this profile as a configuration template to configure other vCenter Server instances.
-You can create multiple profiles with the desired configuration.
+Create a profile with the desired configuration from one of the vCenter instances.
+You can either extract the configuration from a vCenter or import the configuration from a JSON file.
+You can use this profile as a configuration template to configure other vCenter instances with the same configuration settings.

 2. Assign profiles

-Assign a profile to vCenter Server instances on which you want to check compliance.
-You can assign only one profile to a vCenter Server.
+Assign profiles to vCenter instances on which you want to check compliance.
+You can assign only one profile to a vCenter.

 3. Check compliance

-Run compliance checks to verify whether the vCenter Server configuration matches the profile configuration and detect any drifts instantly.
-You can run compliance checks either manually or schedule periodically to verify compliance globally across all vCenter Server instances.
+Run compliance checks to verify whether the vCenter configuration matches the profile configuration and to detect any drifts instantly.
+You can run compliance checks either manually or schedule periodically at specific intervals.

 Procedure